German aircraft carrier I (1915): Design

 Ausonia began her existence as a turbine-powered passenger steamer, ordered by Italian Sitmar in 1914.
 The ship was built in the Blohm & Voss shipyard in Hamburg, under construction number 236.
 At the time, the only German seaplane carrier was the armored cruiser Friedrich Carl, which carried two planes.
 The leadership of the German Navy believed that zeppelins were much more effective than seaplanes, both for reconnaissance and attack.
 Admiral Alfred von Tirpitz, the architect of the German Navy, was particularly unimpressed by the performance of fixed-wing aircraft.
 Nevertheless, the Navy developed several naval aircraft before and during the war, including a pair of seaplane fighters, the W.12 and the W.29, both built by Hansa-Brandenburg.
 Twin-engined torpedo-floatplanes were also designed.

-Regardless of the preference toward airships, several small merchant vessels were converted into seaplane carriers during World War I. They carried only two to four aircraft each, however, and were too slow to operate with the High Seas Fleet.
+Regardless of the preference toward airships, several small merchant vessels were converted into seaplane carriers during World War I; these included Santa Elena, Answald, Oswald, and Glyndwr.
+They carried only two to four aircraft each, however, and were too slow to operate with the High Seas Fleet.
 The light cruiser Stuttgart, which was fast enough to steam with the Fleet, was converted into a seaplane carrier in 1918.
 She too, though, only carried two seaplanes.
 It was decided to convert the liner Ausonia into a flight-deck carrier for wheeled aircraft as well as floatplanes.
 The plan for the conversion was drawn up by Leutnant zur See Jürgen Reimpell in 1918, an officer of the 1st Aviation Detachment.